duckyafi/Gam-Commands/README.md

 <li>gam csv /location/of/csv gam update group example@company.com add members ~username (using the username field in my text editior or csv I can use this command to add a group of people to a particular google group)</li>

-<li>gam user test@test.com show filelist | gam update user test@test.com (using the pipe in between will run the command in order</li>
+<li>gam user test@test.com show filelist | gam update user test@test.com password newpassword (using the pipe in between will run the command in order</li>

 ----------------------------------